 12. Expand your business

-Once you've mastered territory optimization for your existing operations, it's time to think about growth.
-This may involve adding additional resources and carving out new territories in high-potential markets.
+Once you've mastered territory optimization for your existing operations, it's time to think about future growth.
+It may involve adding resources and carving out new territories in high-potential markets.

-After you've seen what territory mapping can do for enhancing the status quo, you'll feel excited about the possibilities ahead.
+After seeing what territory mapping can do to enhance the status quo, you'll feel excited about the possibilities ahead.
 Take these tips and apply them to new opportunities.